abhi-test-org/gatsby-starter-default/README.md

 Kick off your project with this default boilerplatehis starter ships  the main Gatsby configuration files yht need to get up and running blazing fast withing fast app generator for React.

-_Have another more specific idea?
+_Have anothere specific idea?
 You may want to check out our vibrant collection of [official and community-created starters](https://www.gatsbyjs.org/docs/gatsby-starters/)._

 ## 🚀 Quick start